There’s plenty of perks on an all-inclusive cruise, plus a big price tag

 Here’s what the all-inclusive lines are offering

-Bottled water, soft drinks, speciality coffees/tea are also included, as are gratuities, along with transportation from port to city centres.
-But in a rather odd move, the line hits its non-suite guests a surcharge of US$30 to dine in the speciality restaurants, Aqualina and Prime C. On the upside, its new AzAmazing evening program provides complimentary experiences, such as a ballet performance in St Petersburg on Baltic sailings.
+Bottled water, soft drinks, specialty coffees/tea are also included, as are gratuities, along with transportation from port to city centres.
+But in a rather odd move, the line hits its non-suite guests a surcharge of US$30 to dine in the specialty restaurants, Aqualina and Prime C. On the upside, its new AzAmazing evening program provides complimentary experiences, such as a ballet performance in St Petersburg on Baltic sailings.

 Crystal Cruises (CC) all-inclusive policy features selected wines at all meals and an open bar policy where the bartenders certainly don’t skimp on the pourings.
 All cabins are stocked with beers, mineral water and soft drinks, while the suites also have bottles of wine and spirits.
-Speciality restaurants, Umi Muma and Sushi Bar (formerly Silk Road) and Prego are complimentary for the first dining experience; a surcharge of US$30 is applied for subsequent visits.
+Specialty restaurants, Umi Muma and Sushi Bar (formerly Silk Road) and Prego are complimentary for the first dining experience; a surcharge of US$30 is applied for subsequent visits.
 In a plan to upgrade and refurbish the already luxurious ships, new suites and staterooms will be introduced, along with new restaurants, while free unlimited Wi-Fi is now part of the package.
 Crystal Symphony completed her refurbishment in November 2017 when several new restaurants were added and former dining spaces were re-christened – e,g.
 Crystal Dining Room is now Waterside, while the Lido Café has been rebranded the Market Place; Crystal Serenity will be treated to the new look in late 2018.

 French line Ponant Cruises (PC) has been operating for more than 25 years although its fleet of mega-yachts carrying between 180 to 264 passengers, along with a smaller three-masted sailing ship called Le Ponant, are not well known by Australians.
 Each ship offers wines and beer during lunch and dinner, bottled water, speciality teas/coffees and room service, but not gratuities.
 All cruises in the Arctic or Antarctic include shore excursions. http://www.ponant.com

 SeaDream Yacht Club (SDYC).
 One of the most luxurious lines afloat, Sea Dream carries 112 passengers aboard its identical ships, the SeaDream I and SeaDream II.
-As they were built in the in the mid-1980s, neither has balconies, although there is ample open deck space and the unique opportunity to sleep under the stars on the ships’ signature Balinese Dream Beds.
-The many inclusions range from open bar to their ‘champagne and caviar splash’ beach party, which company owner Atle Brynestad brought over from Seabourn, the line he founded in the mid-1980s. http://www.seadream.com
+As they were built in the mid-1980s, neither have balconies, although there is ample open deck space and the unique opportunity to sleep under the stars on the ships’ signature Balinese Dream Beds.
+The many inclusions range from an open bar to their ‘champagne and caviar splash’ beach party, which company owner Atle Brynestad brought over from Seabourn, the line he founded in the mid-1980s. http://www.seadream.com

-Silversea Cruises’ (Sil S) five luxury ships offer all the expected inclusions and also provide a butler service for all passengers regardless of their stateroom.
-Another drawcard are the Relais & Chateau chef-inspired meals served in La Dame by Relaix and Chateau restaurant onboard all ships.
+Silversea Cruises’ (Sil S) five luxury ships offer all the expected inclusions and also provide butler service for all passengers regardless of their stateroom.
+Another drawcard is the Relais & Chateau chef-inspired meals served in La Dame by Relaix and Chateau restaurant onboard all ships.
 Silversea’s three expedition ships (the boutique Silver Galapagos, Silver Explorer and Silver Discoverer) offer similar luxury treats although inclusions vary aboard these four-star-plus ships.

-Sea Cloud Cruises (SSC) and Hebridean Island Cruises (HIC) are two of the lesser known lines that have embraced all-inclusive cruising, earning top accolades.
-While Sea Cloud’s two traditional four-masted sailing ships (Sea Cloud I was built for a wealthy heiress in 1931) don’t have alternate restaurants or balconies, they don’t skimp on the wines and beers at meal times, offer all non-alcoholic drinks throughout the sailing and free excursions in the Caribbean.
+Sea Cloud Cruises (SSC) and Hebridean Island Cruises (HIC) are two of the lesser-known lines that have embraced all-inclusive cruising, earning top accolades.
+While Sea Cloud’s two traditional four-masted sailing ships (Sea Cloud I was built for a wealthy heiress in 1931) don’t have alternate restaurants or balconies, they don’t skimp on the wines and beers at mealtimes, offer all non-alcoholic drinks throughout the sailing and free excursions in the Caribbean.
 One of the best kept cruising secrets, the 50-passenger Hebridean Princess explores the Scottish Isles with occasional trips to Norway.
 Its style is country-house party and guests are even piped aboard!
 Once the rather hefty fare is paid, everything is included!

 - Ratings based on the Berlitz Guide to Cruising and Cruise Ships ratings.